Information and Media Technology

 There are several types of devices that operate at a frequency that conflicts with the “All Access” wireless network (2.4Ghz).
 Further, the 2004-2005 Housing handbook states that these devices are no longer allowed in On-Campus Housing.
 Below is a list of devices that are prohibited in “All Access” wireless networked areas:

 - Any device that provides Dynamic Host Control Protocol (DHCP services or Network Address Translation (NAT)

-If there is any question whether a device conflicts with the “All Access” wireless network, please contact the IMT Support Desk at 626-815-5050 or email@example.com.
+If there is any question whether a device conflicts with the “All Access” wireless network, please contact the IMT Support Center at (626) 815-5050 or email@example.com.

 GETTING CONNECTED TO THE APU NETWORK

 All students must have an active APU Network Account to access the APU network services.
-For assistance in activating an APU NetID, contact the IMT Support Desk at 626-815-5050 or email at firstname.lastname@example.org.
+For assistance in activating an APU NetID, contact the IMT Support Center at (626) 815-5050 or email at firstname.lastname@example.org.